Traversing Through Uzbekistan’s Timeless Gem: Things to do in Tashkent (2024)

 Situated in Zangiota district, the Minor Mosque represents Uzbekistan’s rich heritage and pays homage to the architecture of the region, especially from the Timurid and Samanid periods.

-The mosque is open to public throughout the day but can be closed during the prayer times that happen five times during the day.
+The mosque is open to the public throughout the day but can be closed during prayer times, which happen five times during the day.

 Kukeldash Madrasa